pivotal/docs-tap/workloads/spec-reference.md

 repository as the provider of source code, see [Create a workload from GitHub repository](../cli-plugins/apps/create-workload.hbs.md#workload-local-source).

-For reference documentation on GitRepository objects, see [Git Repository](https://fluxcd.io/flux/components/source/gitrepositories/) in the Flux documentation.
+For more information about GitRepository objects, see [Git Repository](https://fluxcd.io/flux/components/source/gitrepositories/) in the Flux documentation.
 <a href = "https://fluxcd.io/flux/components/source/gitrepositories/" target = "_blank">Flux documentation</a>